loginom/loginom-help-en-omegat/data/processors/transformation/ungrouping.md

 * ![Ungroup output](../../images/icons/app/node/ports/inputs/table_inactive.svg) **Ungroup output**: the source table after processing.
 The following fields are added to it:
    * **Field caption|Rounded**: the field contains rounded ungrouped values (when rounding is used).
-   * **Ungrouped value**: the field contains the values ungrouped according to the*Ungrouping method*.
+   * **Ungrouped value**: the field contains the values ungrouped according to the *Ungrouping method*.

-If *Ungrouping method: Given time variations and seasonality of the reference data* is used, the following fields are added to this table:
+If *Ungrouping method is used: Given time variations and seasonality of the reference data* is used, the following fields are also added to this table:

 * **Upper bound 95% CI**: the upper bound of 95% [confidence interval](https://wiki.loginom.ru/articles/confidence-interval.html).
 * **Lower bound 95% CI**: the lower bound of 95% confidence interval.